tetris245/ULTRAbc/README.md

 * Changed the location of the UBC message on the Login screen
 * Replaced the Extensions button in Chat Search and chat rooms by a Preferences button
 * Replaced the Extensions button in Main Hall by a Friendlist button
-* Improved or optimised several commands related to maps, rooms and wheel of fortune
+* Updated, improved or optimised several commands related to maps, rooms and wheel of fortune
 * Updated the bg4, invisible, permission and xstatus lscg commands
 * Updated the CharacterBio and ChatRoomSafewordRevert functions
 * Fixed a bug in the Moaner concerning spank (+ assimilated activities) and tickle mixed with pleasure